Windows

 • Privacy glass

-Stippolyte privacy glass has been chosen over frosted glass because it is the closest available match to the texture seen in the original fibreglass privacy panels.
+Stippolyte privacy glass is recommended over frosted glass because it is the closest available match to the texture seen in the original fibreglass privacy panels (frosted glass can appear blue and comes in a range of opacities, which over time will create an incoherent appearance).

 • UV glass

-If selecting UV reducing glass, make sure that it doesn’t change the appearance too much or appear black.
-Please share reference or material samples with TRSL beforehand for review.
+If selecting UV reducing glass, please make sure that it doesn’t change the appearance too much or appear black.

 • L1: Solid panels